logo

 Publication Opportunities:

 All accepted short papers presented at the conference will be invited to submit extended versions either to the Springer Lecture Notes in Bioinformatics (LNBI) proceedings or to high-impact journals across the areas represented at CIBB.
-Further details on partner journals will be announced on the conference website.

 Templates: